dudeperf3ct/ephemeral-playground/README.md

 - Guest DNS: `8.8.8.8`, `1.1.1.1` (injected via `boot_args`)
 - NAT/forwarding from guest traffic to the host default interface

->[!NOTE]
-> DNS is configured in kernel boot args by default.
-If your guest image does not materialize `/etc/resolv.conf` from boot-time network config, set it manually in the guest shell.
-Run

 Bring networking up/down explicitly:

 ```bash